 Introduction to Stocks and Investments

-There aren’t a lot of financial products for kids that allow users to invest their money in real companies, but looking for only those that do can help you filter through the ever-growing list of options.
+There aren’t a lot of financial products for kids that allow them to invest their money in real companies, but looking for only those that do can help you filter through the ever-growing list of options.

 You may also like the idea of your child donating their money to charity.
 Apps that allow kids to donate typically do so by pre-selecting a number of reputable organizations and giving users the option of giving charitably to these.
 Users may then donate a percentage of their entire balance or make donations of fixed amounts.